argonne-lcf/alcf4_aibenchmarks/AICommsBench/README.md

 parallelism.

 ### Important Features
+Here, we reason why we need this benchmark, unlike standard MPI benchmarks like OSU.

-In this benchmark we tried to capture the dominant communication patterns in LLM and ViT training while remaining faithful to the full application.
+In this work, we tried to capture the dominant communication patterns in LLM and ViT training while remaining faithful to the full application.
 We measure the timing of the collectives in the presence of proxy compute which presents a more realistic (although not complete) scenario than measuring them in isolation.